 - Don’t know how to market yourself to get freelance writing jobs

 And you see other newbie freelancers taking off and wonder, ‘what am I doing wrong?’

 The good news is, you don’t have to stay stuck in the not-making-money rut.
 And once you learn how to find freelance writing jobs and eventually reach expert status, the work starts coming to you!

 And that’s really where you want to be if you hope to become a six-figure freelance writer and make $10,000 a month or more writing.

 But you don’t want to take just any job as a new freelance writer to pay the bills.
 That way lies low-paying work and lots of stress for you.

 So to help you out, I’ve put together a list of the best ways to find freelance writing jobs for beginners that pay well!

 Freelance Writing Jobs for Beginners: How to Find Paid Writing Gigs

-This list includes things I’ve personally done to find paid freelance writing jobs.
+This list of freelance writing jobs for beginners includes things I’ve personally done to find paid freelance writing jobs.
 So I know these methods work!

 And here’s one thing I always say about making money as a freelance writer: it’s all a numbers game.